Motorists advised of restrictions due to maintenance works in Limerick Tunnel

 The Limerick Tunnel | FILE PHOTO: Adrian Butler

-MOTORISTS using the Limerick Tunnel are being advised that a single lane, contra-flow traffic operation will be in place overnight tonight to facilitate routine maintenance works.
+MOTORISTS using the Limerick Tunnel are being advised that restrictions will be in place this week to facilitate repair and maintenance works.

-While the Tunnel will remain open to traffic throughout the night, restrictions will be place between 7.30pm and 6am tomorrow.
+While the Tunnel will remain open to traffic throughout the night, restrictions will be introduced between 7.30pm and 6am tonight, tomorrow night, Wednesday night and Thursday night.

+Lane 2 (overtaking lane) will be closed in both bores of the tunnel each night to facilitate maintenance works on the emergency doors.

 Direct Route, which operates the Limerick Tunnel, says abnormal loads, such as trucks with oversized loads, will be restricted from using the tunnel while the works are taking place.

+Separately, motorists are being advised that lane 1 on the northbound carriageway of the N18 will closed after the toll plaza between 9pm tonight and 6am on Tuesday to facilitate the removal of redundant streetlight columns.

-Similar restrictions will be in place tomorrow night into Thursday morning while the Clonmacken Link Road Southbound (towards the Limerick Tunnel) will also be closed on Wednesday night.
+Similar restrictions will be in place - at junction 4 (southbound) tomorrow night into Wednesday morning while the off-slip road to Cratloemoyle roundabout and R445 (old Ennis road) will also be closed to traffic on Wednesday night into Thursday morning.

-Again, a single lane, contra-flow traffic operation will be in place between 7.30pm and 6am on Thursday.

-Direct Route says the Limerick Tunnel will remain open to traffic throughout the works.
+Traffic travelling from Bunratty and Shannon will be diverted via the Limerick Tunnel and Dock Road.

 Subscribe or register today to discover more from DonegalLive.ie